MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-admin.md

 ## Disabling Copilot for individual Enterprise Visual Studio accounts
 In version 17.10, we have introduced two new features to disable Copilot, ensuring that your repository remains protected:
-1. Project administrators can disable Copilot for individual accounts via the Windows Local Group Policy Editor.
+1. Project administrators can disable Copilot for individual accounts via the [Visual Studio Administrative Templates (ADMX/ADML)](https://www.microsoft.com/en-us/download/details.aspx?id=104405).
-1. Copilot can be disabled altogether via the Windows Local Group Policy Editor.
+1. Copilot can be disabled altogether via [Visual Studio Administrative Templates (ADMX/ADML)](https://www.microsoft.com/en-us/download/details.aspx?id=104405).
 These features provide administrators with greater control over the use of Copilot within their organization.

 /**